 - Do not underestimate the importance of the recovery.
 A smooth recovery will allow for maximum run of the boat when the blades are out of the water and will set you up for an efficient catch and a powerful drive.

-- Rushing forward on the seat, especially the last quarter
+- Rushing forward on the seat, especially during the last quarter

-- Lunging at the end of the recovery to get more reach
+- Lunging at the end of the recovery to get more length

-- Rushing the recovery movements – they should be quick but should not feel rushed
+- Rushing the recovery movements – there should be no hesitation but the movements should feel smooth, not rushed

 Drills